cs4404-mission1/writeup/README.md

 ## Reconnaissance

 We begin our reconnaissance phase by enumerating DNS records for the `internal` TLD.
-We wrote the `dnscan.sh` utility to iterate over a wordlist and attempt an `A` query for each possible subdomain.
+We wrote a simple utility to iterate over a wordlist and attempt an `A` query for each possible subdomain.

 ```bash
 #!/bin/bash